JSorngard/const-primes/README.md

 This is a small crate for creating arrays of prime numbers at compile time.

-Due to limitations imposed by compile time rust this crate uses trial division to generate its arrays.
+This crate uses trial division to generate its arrays due to limitations imposed by Rust when evaluating expressions at compile time.
 This renders it unsuitable for creating very large arrays.

 `#![no_std]` compatible.